types of paint

 Silk

 Silk looks lovely on walls and benefits from being durable.
-With silk, you can wipe down walls without worrying about the paint coming away from the wall.
 However, like gloss, a silk finish reveals any lumps or bumps on the surface.

 Before you use silk paint, be aware that it’s more likely to show brush strokes due to its sheen level.